 They now tend to look more like this:

 This is the Ezadeen, registered in Sierra Leone, the "ghost ship" set on a collision course with the coast of Italy, in rough seas, with 359 trafficked migrants on board; January 2015.
-Today's pirates have a much-improved business model.
+Today's pirate slavers have a much-improved business model.
 They get the slaves to pay astronomical fares for their passage, use hulks that aren't even seaworthy, and they don't even have to deliver the goods.
 Magic!

 The ghost ship trend looks set to continue: